 Juvenile Incompetent to Proceed Program (JITP)

-We seek to provide competency restoration services with dignity and fairness, in the least restrictive manner possible, ensuring the safety of the people we serve, and the community.
+We seek to provide competency restoration services with dignity and fairness, in the least restrictive manner possible.
 We recognize some juveniles will not likely be restored to competency and report this information to the courts in a timely manner.

 The Juveniles We Serve:

-Competency restoration services are provided to juveniles who have been charged with a felony prior to their 18th birthday and do not have the ability to participate in legal proceedings due to their mental illness, mental retardation, or autism.
-Diagnostic categories include all major DSM - IV mental disorder classifications that are noted as mental illness under Chapter 394, Florida Statutes, and Axis II mental retardation or autism diagnosis. as defined in Chapter 393, Florida Statutes.
+Competency restoration services are provided to juveniles who have been charged with a felony prior to their 18th birthday and do not have the ability to participate in legal proceedings due to their mental illness, intellectual disability, or autism.
+Diagnostic categories include all major DSM mental disorder classifications that are noted as mental illness under Chapter 394 & Chapter 916, Florida Statutes, or an intellectual disability or Autism diagnosis as defined in Chapter 393, Florida Statutes.

 Community Restoration Services:

-Community services are provided to juveniles in their home, foster care home, detention and at their school.
+Community services are provided to juveniles in their home, detention or at their school by Twin Oaks Forensic Outpatient Services (TOFOS).
 Case management and competency training are the focus of the program.
-Mental health services are coordinated by the juvenile's case manager and services provided under the Agency for Persons with Disabilities is provided by that agency’s support coordinators.
+Mental health services are not provided, but are coordinated by the juvenile's case manager.
+Services provided under the Agency for Persons with Disabilities (APD) are provided by that agency’s support coordinators.